wspr-ncsu/jaeger/README.md

 	        * The edges of the user network is stored in ```jager.edges``` table and generated CDRs are stored in ```jager.raw_cdrs``` table.
 	   * The telephone network and it's metadata such as all pairs shortest paths and marketshares are stored as a python pickle in a ```cache.pkl``` file located at the project root.
 The essense of this is to allow reusage of generated network data since the operation is randomized.
 3. **View Generated dataset**
+	* We will connect to the clickhouse database using your browser.
+You need network connection from the browser to both ports 5521 and 8123.
 	* We added a UI service that allows you to connect to the database.
 Visit ```http://localhost:5521```.
 		* Enter ```http://localhost:8123``` as Clickhouse URL, ```default``` as Username and ```secret``` as Password and click the ```Submit``` button.
 Once successful, click on ```Go back to the home page.``` link.
 		* On the home page, select ```Jager``` in the databases field and this will load the tables.
 Now you can click on any table to view table Details, Scheme or Preview rows.